prio-data/views_pipeline/documentation/pipeline_documentation.md

 ## Sweep
 A sweep configuration is a set of specifications defining how hyperparameters should be explored during a hyperparameter search, the hyperparameters to be tuned, and their respective ranges or values to be tried.

+## Utils/Utility Functions
+Collection of functions or tools that serve various general purposes and are commonly reused across different parts of a software project.
+These utility functions are often not specific to any particular domain or task but rather provide common functionalities that can be helpful in many different situations.